 \section{Abstract}

 Recently, many novel and exotic phases have been proposed by considering the role of topology in non-Hermitian systems, and their emergent properties are of wide current interest.
 In this work we propose the non-Hermitian generalization of semi-Dirac semimetals, which feature a linear dispersion along one momentum direction and a quadratic one along the other.
 We study the topological phase transitions in such two-dimensional semi-Dirac semimetals in the presence of a particle gain-and-loss term.
 We show that such a non-Hermitian term creates exceptional points originating out of each semi-Dirac point.
 We map out the topological phase diagram of our model, using winding number and vorticity as topological invariants of the system.
-By means of numerical and analytical calculations, we examine the nature of edge states and establish bulk-boundary correspondence in non-Hermitian semi-Dirac semimetals.
-Strikingly, we find that semi-Dirac semimetals do not exhibit a non-Hermitian skin effect, an anomalous feature usually present in non-Hermitian topological systems.
+By means of numerical and analytical calculations, we examine the nature of edge states for different types of semi-Dirac models and establish bulk-boundary correspondence and absence of the non-Hermitian skin effect, in one class.
+On the other hand, for other classes of semi-Dirac models with asymmetric hopping, we restore the non-Hermitian skin effect, an anomalous feature usually present in non-Hermitian topological systems.